 “You need approval to add [brand] to your post.”

-When you (the creator) select ‘Partnership label & ads’ while editing your Instagram post, then toggle on the ‘Add paid partnership label,’ you can either add a brand from a project or add a brand manually.
+When you (the creator) select ‘Partnership label & ads’ while editing your Instagram post, then toggle on the ‘Add paid partnership label,’ you can add a brand from a project or manually.
 You can then search a brand and request approval or select from the list of brands that have already approved you.

 Related Read: Content Monetization Tips for Creators

 When the brand approves you, on the post or reel, it’ll display as “Paid partnership with [brand handle].”
-Not to be confused with collaborators, the post won’t appear in the brand’s feed (unless added and accepted as a collaborator).
+This should not be confused with collaborator posts, the paid partnership won’t appear in the brand’s feed (unless added and accepted as a collaborator).

 Creators can also request pre-approval prior to creating the post by going to your settings through the Instagram app.
 Find ‘Creator tools and controls,’ then ‘Branded content,’ and finally ‘Request approval from brand partners.’
 Here you’ll be able to search for a brand’s handle to add them, which brands still have pending requests, and the approvals from brand partners.